2019’s U.S. TV advertising trends across Amazon, Apple, Google, Facebook, and Microsoft

 With 2019 finally over, we’re taking a look at how some major tech brands — Amazon, Apple, Google, Facebook, and Microsoft — used TV advertising to promote their products and services in the U.S. Below, we highlight insights using data from measurement and attribution platform iSpot.tv.
 The date range is January 1 through December 8.

 First, a topline insight: For each of the brands below, sports, and especially NFL football, reigns supreme for both spend and TV ad impressions.
-Excluding Facebook Watch, which primarily opted for ads during NBA basketball and skipped NFL games entirely this year, these specific brands combined have spent 69.81% more on ads during NFL football games than last year, and in turn have seen a 49.89% increase in impressions year-over-year.
+Excluding Facebook Watch, which primarily opted for ads during NBA basketball and skipped NFL games entirely this year, these specific brands combined have spent 69.81% more on ads during NFL football games than last year, and in turn have seen a 49.89% increase in impressions year over year.

 With the avalanche of OTT/streaming options for consumers, sports remains one of the best ways to ensure a live, captive audience — but that’s not the whole story.
 News and late night talk shows also feature heavily when it comes to the programming with the most spend and highest impressions for the tech marketers we tracked.

-We also uncovered interesting differences in frequency and duration of campaigns (more specifics below), but it’s worth noting that in general, Amazon Prime — although it didn’t start airing ads until the end of February — has generally been the most continuous spender on TV advertising, followed by Microsoft Surface.
+We also uncovered interesting differences in frequency and duration of campaigns (more specifics below), but it’s worth noting that Amazon Prime — although it didn’t start airing ads until the end of February — has generally been the most continuous spender on TV advertising, followed by Microsoft Surface.

-Microsoft Surface is a big spender, but Amazon Prime sees biggest year-over-year growth
+Microsoft spends big, but Amazon Prime tops year-over-year growth

 One of the biggest tech spenders on TV advertising last year was Microsoft, specifically for its Surface brand.
-The company spent an estimated $219.1 million on ads for the product, an 18.76% increase year-over-year.
+The company spent an estimated $219.1 million on ads for the product, an 18.76% increase year over year.
 But that increase is modest compared to what we saw with Amazon Prime this year: The subscription service upped its spend on TV ads by an incredible 487.07%, although the total estimated spend still comes in under Surface at $210.1 million.

 It’s important to note that more spend doesn’t always equal more impressions.
-Although Microsoft shelled out more on Surface ads than Amazon Prime, commercials for the latter generated more impressions: 11.4 billion compared to 9.06 billion.
-Another key difference is the number of spots each aired: While Surface ran 23 spots over 15,000 times, Prime’s 14 spots aired over 40,000 times.
+Although Microsoft shelled out more on Surface ads than Amazon Prime did, commercials for the latter generated more impressions: 11.4 billion compared to 9.06 billion.
+Another key difference is the number of spots each aired: While Surface’s 23 spots ran over 15,000 times, Prime’s 14 spots aired over 40,000 times.

-For both brands, NFL is king when it comes to budget allocation and impressions generated, and notably both spent nearly an identical amount: $37.2 million for Surface vs. Prime’s $37.5 million.
-The Walking Dead and NBA Basketball are both No. 4 and 5, respectively, for spend for both.
-But differences pop up when it comes to second- and third-place programming: On the Surface side of things, The Tonight Show Starring Jimmy Fallon had the second highest spend (est. $8.5 million), followed by NHL hockey (est. $6.4 million), compared to Prime’s No. 2 of college football (est. $6.1 million) and Ridiculousness (est. $4.6 million) in third place.
+For both brands, NFL is king when it comes to budget allocation and impressions generated, and the two notably spent nearly an identical amount: $37.2 million for Surface versus $37.5 million for Prime.
+The Walking Dead and NBA Basketball are No. 4 and No. 5, respectively, for spend for both.
+But differences pop up when it comes to second- and third-place programming: On the Surface side of things, The Tonight Show Starring Jimmy Fallon had the second-highest spend (estimated $8.5 million), followed by NHL hockey (estimated $6.4 million), compared to Prime’s No. 2 of college football (estimated $6.1 million) and Ridiculousness (estimated $4.6 million) in third place.

 Facebook spent heavily to advertise Groups and Portal

-Last year, Facebook prioritized budget on ads that promote its platform in general as well as specific services including Groups, Live, and Marketplace ($147.6 million, a 105.75% YoY increase).
+Last year, Facebook prioritized budget on ads that promote its platform in general, as well as specific services, including Groups, Live, and Marketplace ($147.6 million, a 105.75% YoY increase).
 Its 12 spots generated 5.8 billion TV ad impressions, with nearly half (2.48 billion) generated by an ad promoting Facebook Groups, featuring a father bringing his daughter to her first baseball game.
 With that kind of theme, you’d think MLB would be a big target, but Facebook prioritized spend to NFL football, which was also the biggest driver of impressions.

 It’s worth noting that Facebook Watch, although with a relatively modest estimated spend of $12.6 million, had the biggest YoY increase in budget (120.46%).
 That said, its 13 ads have generated nearly 1 billion TV ad impressions.
 On the other hand, ads for Portal had a much bigger outlay, an estimated $103.7 million, representing a slight year-over-year increase of 12.62%, and its 19 ads generated 4.5 billion TV ad impressions.